-However, as I've already mentioned, the SIM card comes in one of three sizes, which can be confusing.
+However, the SIM card comes in one of three sizes, which can be confusing.
 After all, what SIM card fits your phone?
 How large is your SIM card slot?

 The Standard phone SIM card, otherwise known as the Mini SIM card, belongs to the "second generation" of SIM cards - this is why it is also referred to as 2FF, or second form factor.
 The reason why it is referred to as the standard size is due to the fact that the full-sized first-generation SIM card, which was introduced in 1996, has died out.